prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> ref_chain
 <Chain: A from p38 reference (321 residues, 321 atoms)>

-We use the :func:`~prody.proteins.parsePDB` function to parse a PDB file.
+We use the :func:`~.parsePDB` function to parse a PDB file.
-This returns a :class:`~prody.atomic.AtomGroup` instance.
+This returns a :class:`~.AtomGroup` instance.
 We make a copy of α-carbon atoms of select residues for analysis.

 |more| See :ref:`selections` for making selections.